gaborges/ISABELA-Sleep-Analysis-with-federated-learning/00_scripts_user_filter_24hs_delete/data_2019_processed/form/README.md

-# Form folder
+# Train folder

-This folder store the pre-processed user formularies.
+This folder store the pre-processed train data.